jmjpro/async-package-to-async-await/README.md

+# Refactoring by example
-# Examples to show how to refactor callback-based code using the async npm package to use the es6 await/await syntax supported by nodejs v8+
+How to refactor callback-based code using the async npm package to use the es6 await/await syntax supported by nodejs v8+

 <table>
   <tr>